natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

 #### Additional Notes

 The outer most fasteners should be backed off from solid by sufficient length (based on the spring rate) to correspond to half the force/load of the rest of the fasteners as the load imposed on them is one half of the others.
 This will ensure more equal PSI loading on the cells.
-Forum member X suggested halving the spring rate on the outer springs to match the force applied per cell per displacment to provide consistent PSI.
+Forum member [noenegdod](https://diysolarforum.com/members/noenegdod.6778/) suggested halving the spring rate on the outer springs to match the force applied per cell per displacment to provide consistent PSI.
 This is worth considering but requires more thought.

 For the system to work as analyzed, the effective spring rate of the plate (deforming) must be >> than the spring rate of the springs.
 How much isn't obvious.
 Twice might be enough in which case 1/8 steel might be sufficient.
 3/16 steel would certainly be sufficient (its almost an order of magnitude).